-Factors Affecting When to Feed Hummingbirds
+Factors Affecting When Hummingbirds Appear

-- Climate: Mild climates and warmer areas are attractive to hummingbirds in early spring.
-In those areas, it is best to start feeding hummingbirds earlier so they always have a good nectar source to visit.
-In areas with cooler temperatures and later springs, hummingbird feeders can be kept in storage longer without depriving the birds of a good meal.
-Both geographical location and elevation can affect climate enough to determine the best time to put out hummingbird feeders.
+Mild climates and warmer areas are attractive to hummingbirds in early spring.
+In those areas, it is best to start feeding hummingbirds earlier, so they always have a good nectar source to visit.
+In areas with cooler temperatures and later springs, bring out the feeders when it starts to warm up.

-If the birds are on the move, they will need good nectar sources for refueling and will readily visit clean, fresh feeders.
+If the birds are on the move, they will need good nectar sources for refueling and will readily visit clean, fresh feeders along the way.
 For early migrants, the presence of a reliable feeder can make the difference for a successful migration when flowers aren't yet in full bloom or not having enough food to complete the migration.

-Months to Start Feeding Hummingbirds
+When to Start Feeding Hummingbirds

 While the exact dates to put out hummingbird feeders can vary, these birds do tend to be reliable in their migration patterns and when they start visiting feeders.

-- April / May: Hummingbirds begin to reach their northern ranges in late April or early May.
+Hummingbirds begin to reach their northern ranges in late April or early May.
 It is best if all birders have their hummingbird feeders cleaned, refilled, and ready for thirsty guests no later than the first week of May.

 Regional Clues for Feeding Hummingbirds